+And we conclude: As far as commutative ternary groups are concerned, the theory doesn't produce much of a novelty.

 In this paper we investigate 3-fields, a structure in which the binary operations of the classical theory are replaced by ternary ones.
-There is a marked difference between addition and multiplication here.
-Whereas the multiplicative structure of higher arity in rings seems to easier make contact with binary algebra (see e.g. \cite{lee/but} or \cite{elg/bre}), ternary addition apparently produces phenomena of a more unusual kind and has been, to the knowledge of the authors, treated less thoroughly.
+There is a marked difference between addition and multiplication, due in principle to the different way in which addition and multiplication enter the distributive law.
+Whereas the multiplicative structure of higher arity in rings makes easier contact with binary algebra (see e.g. \cite{lee/but} or \cite{elg/bre}, for example) largely based on the fact that, as above, multiplicative pairs can be used in these examples just as we did here for commutative ternary groups, ternary addition produces phenomena of a more unusual kind and has been, to the knowledge of the authors, treated less thoroughly.
 We therefore keep multiplication in the fields binary for the moment and stick to ternary addition.
 Technically, this fact is hidden behind the expression \emph{unital}, as in ternary group theory one can very well dispose of a unit, and, even more strikingly, the truly ternary case is characterized by the absence of one.

 It turns out that there are a number (actually, one that might turn out to be too large) of interesting examples of 3-fields, finite ones, a certain subset of the 2-adic numbers, a class of finite skew-3-fields, based on the quaternion group, or a number of group 3-algebras which actually turn out to be 3-fields.